watercooler-labs/toggl-cli/README.md

 OPTIONS:
-    -p, --project <project>    Exact name of the project you want the time entry to be associated with
+    -p, --project <project>    Exact name of the project you want the time entry to be associated with -t, --tags <tags>...
+Space separated list of tags to associate with the time entry, e.g. 'tag1 tag2 tag3'

 ARGS:
     <description>    Description of the time entry